tidymodels/TMwR/tmwr-atlas/20-ensemble-models.md

 ## Chapter Summary {#ensembles-summary}

-This chapter demonstratee how to combine different models into an ensemble for better predictive performance.
+This chapter demonstrated how to combine different models into an ensemble for better predictive performance.
 The process of creating the ensemble can automatically eliminate candidate models to find a small subset that improves performance.
 The <span class="pkg">stacks</span> package has a fluent interface for combining resampling and tuning results into a meta-model.